 In Richmond, just west of London, the seventeenth century Ham House, whose impressive formal gardens escaped the fashionable landscaping trend, provided the exterior for Hailsham, the seemingly idyllic boarding school in last year's disturbing film Never Let me go based on the novel by Kazuo Ishiguro.

-On the other hand, Pemberley, the home of Mr Darcy in Pride and Prejudice, was located in Derbyshire and so, too, is Keira Knightley as the spirited Elizabeth Bennett opposite Matthew Macfadyen as the proud Mr D.
+On the other hand, Pemberley, the home of Mr Darcy in Pride and Prejudice, was located in Derbyshire and so, too, is Chatsworth House, which featured in the 2005 adaptation of the book, which starred Keira Knightley as the spirited Elizabeth Bennett opposite Matthew Macfadyen as the proud Mr D.

 In another fantasy setting, Blenheim Palace near Oxford, the birthplace of Winston Churchill, which has been described as 'the most extravagant house in Britain', became the Liliputian castle in the recent Hollywood adaptation of Gulliver's Travels starring Jack Black.
 Osterley Park, one of the last of the great country houses to survive in the Metropolitan area of London provided the perfect location for filming the scenes in the Princess' bedroom.